Prior to Submission for External Examination

 Dissertation Submission Timeline Changes

-Failure to notify Graduate and Postdoctoral Studies of a significant change to the expected date of submission for examination is likely to result in delays in the later stages of the examination process.
-It is not unusual for External Examiners to decline participation in the examination if notification of the timeline change is not provided in advance.
-In such cases, a new External Examiner must be confirmed by Graduate and Postdoctoral Studies before the dissertation can be transmitted for external review.
+Failure to notify Graduate and Postdoctoral Studies of a significant change to the expected date of submission for examination will result in delays in the later stages of the examination process.
+It is not unusual for external examiners to decline participation in the examination if notification of the timeline change is not provided in advance.
+In such cases, a new external examiner must be confirmed by Graduate and Postdoctoral Studies before the dissertation can be transmitted for external review.

 |Previous: Selecting the External Examiner

 |Next: External Examiner's Report